Matthies/RubiChess/README.md

 May 2020: I will most probably stop development of RubiChess, so 1.7.3 will be the last version.
 There is no progress to expect without massive copy-and-paste from better engines which is not my intention.
-Also competing with other engines that are just translations of Stockfish to other programming languages is also no motivation.
+Also competing with other engines that are just translations of Stockfish to other programming languages is no motivation.
 So better stop here.
 It was fun but better search for something new now.